If you’ve checked my website here in the last few days, you’re

-Perfect crystals, such a the breathtaking amethyst below, are the jewels of the mineral world.
-Because of the metaphysical powers attributed to crystals, as well as the real power of quartz crystals, I thought we’d look at that juxtaposition for today’s Birthstone Friday.
-(Okay, technically today is Thursday.
-But it’s the last day of February when amethyst reigns as the birthstone.
-Though, you can still celebrate amethyst until March 20th, since amethyst is also associated with the zodiac sign of Pisces.)
+Perfect gemstone crystals, such a the breathtaking amethyst below, are the jewels of the mineral world.
+Because of the metaphysical powers attributed to crystals, as well as the real power of quartz crystals, I thought we’d look at that juxtaposition today.
+Continue Reading →

 Finally!
 The second book in my Eden Beach birthstone series, The Listening Heart, is done and out to beta readers.
 It’s taken a lot longer than I thought.
 From some of the comments coming in, it will take a bit longer yet as I make it stronger.
 I’ve added a suspense element to this one, and that has made the pacing trickier.